Chanco cheese

 Chanco is Chilean cow's milk cheese originally from the Chanco farm in Maule Region.
 Now it is produced all over south-central Chile, and represents almost 50% of Chilean cheese consumption.
 It is a semi-hard ripened cheese with reduced lactose content and soft consistency.

+Chanco cheese originated during the colonial era and is along the Argentine Tafí del Valle and Goya cheeses the oldest cheeses created in the Southern Cone region of South America.

+In colonial times the cheese was exported east through the Paso Pehuenche mountain pass in the Andes.